bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     Over a timeframe of 300 to 400 years, the eldest from these colonies naturally grow to become sovereigns themselves, presiding over many social groups called circles.
     A circle consists of twenty or more fungal kin that work, live, and meld together.

-    Melding is prohibited in the Drejeck tribal communities, but is a regular practice in these circles.
+    Melding is prohibited in the Drejek tribal communities, but is a regular practice in these circles.
     A meld is a form of communal meditation that allows tsaneks to transcend their sometimes dull existence.
     Their rapport spores bind the participants into a group consciousness, inducing a shared dream that provides entertainment and social interaction.
     Tsaneks use melding in the pursuit of higher consciousness, collective union, and spiritual apotheosis.